HAMK-ICT-Project8/ArduinoKit/README.md

 >This code is copied from https://bitbucket.org/danielvmacedo/arduinokitue4/src/master/.
 All Credits to him.

-Because this plugin was not working with the newest Version I've updated the code.
+Because this plugin was not working with the newest Version I've updated the code to work with the newest unrealengine version (4.25).

 ## How to use it
 Download the code and copy the ArduinoKit folder into the Plugins folder inside your UnrealEngine Project.
 (You may have to create the folder first).